Bergstrom Chair in Applied Developmental Science

 The Sol Gittleman Professorship was established in 2011 to honor the many years of tenure and service of Professor Sol Gittleman to Tufts University.
 Throughout his five-decade career at Tufts, Professor Gittleman has served as University Professor, Vice President, Provost, and Academic Advisor.
 This university-wide professorship is available to a faculty member in any school to recognize excellence.

-Malcolm Turvey is the Sol Gittleman Professor, Department of Art and Art History and the director of the Film and Media Studies program.
+Malcolm Turvey is the Sol Gittleman Professor, Department of the History of Art and Architecture, and the director of the Film and Media Studies program.
 Turvey works primarily in the areas of film theory, the philosophy of film, avant-garde film, and film and modernism.
 He is the author of two books Doubting Vision: Film and the Revelationist Tradition (Oxford University Press, 2008) and The Filming of Modern Life: European Avant-Garde Film of the 1920s (MIT Press, 2011).
 He is also the co-editor of Wittgenstein, Theory, and the Arts (Routledge, 2001) and Camera Obscura/Camera Lucida: Essays in Honor of Annette Michelson (University of Amsterdam Press, 2003).
 He received his Ph.D. in cinema studies from New York University.

 Goldthwaite Professorship of Rhetoric